gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 ## Team Organization

-A team can consist of up to five quizzers.
-Teams can have up to four quizzers seated in a quiz at any given time.
+A team can consist of up to 5 quizzers.
+Teams can have up to 4 quizzers seated in a quiz at any given time.

 ### Captains